atreyasha/dotfiles/develop.md

     3.  i3

-        1.  make all audio channels muted at boot (now only main channel is muted) -\> very complicated because of pulseaudio and alsa simultaneous actions

-        2.  think about using xautolock/xss-lock to circumvent some manual pid checking and possibly extra sleep:
+        1.  think about using xautolock/xss-lock to circumvent some manual pid checking and possibly extra sleep:
             <https://github.com/i3/i3lock/issues/275>

-        3.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms
+        2.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms

     4.  shell